 Carefully think about your driving conditions and decide if you should do your preventive maintenance closer to the severe service recommendation or the regular recommendation.
 Of course, your Clayton's Auto Service service advisor can help you with your decision.

-Many Corvallis car owners have probably wondered: "What's the harm in putting off replacing an engine air filter.
+Many Corvallis car owners have probably wondered: "What's the harm in putting off replacing an engine air filter?
+The answer is that not replacing it could cause your Mass Air Flow (MAF) sensor to fail.
 This expensive sensor is situated between your engine air filter and your engine.
 Dirty air filters are a leading cause of massair flow sensorfailure – and these babies can cost several hundred dollars to replace in Corvallis.

 Change your vehicle air filter at Clayton's Auto Service when it's dirty.
 Your vehicle engine will thank you.